Urban-Hacker/UnderscoreMeansPrivate/Documentation.md

 # 📄 Documentation

 Compared to other hacks and solutions to add private / public notion to GDscript, **UnderscoreMeansPrivate** respects Godot convention, thus the code produced is valid GDscript.
+If you disable the addon, all your scripts will continue to work unaffected.

 > ⚠️ If **force_project_to_abort_if_errors** is enabled the plugin will force quite your project if it finds a script attempting to access a private member.